tombensve/About/README.md

 answer, and that was from JFrog asking if I had seen bintray.
 I had not, and took a look.
 I became a user immediately.
 JFrog understood how easy this process really should be!!
 I have no idea why they shut down the bintray service, it was one of the best I've ever used!
-Maybe they did not get enough commercial customers.

 Submitting to maven central have (from googling) become a little bit easier, but after reading up on the whole procedure I conclude that